 Registration, fees + deadlines

-Along with your registration and non-refundable deposit, please provide a recording of your playing by May 12, 2022.
+Along with your registration and non-refundable deposit, please provide a recording of your playing by May 11, 2023.
 Include two contrasting pieces in your recording, and announce on the recording which pieces you are performing.
-This is not an audition.
-Rather, this is a reference for the piano faculty at CU to assign performers to chamber groups.
+This is not an audition for acceptance.
+Rather, this is a reference for the piano faculty at CU Boulder to assign performers to chamber groups.
 Please send this recording via one of the following options:

 - Email a YouTube link (or links) to Jennifer Hayghe (firstname.lastname@example.org).
 Note: An alternative acceptable format may be a link to an audio track(s) in a file sharing website such as SoundCloud.